adithyab94/airbnb-data-analysis/README.md

-# Dive Into Boston and Seattle Airbnb Data
+# An Analysis of Boston and Seattle Airbnb Data

 ## Project Motivation